About Kinako

 Kinako (きなこ) is Japanese roasted soybean flour — a finishing element used to transform plain mochi or warm rice cakes into something elevated.
 It's not the main ingredient; it's the layer that makes the rest of the work feel finished.

-That's the role we want this software to play.
-You do the work. kinako is the layer of polish that makes it land — the proposal that looks like it came from an established firm, the contract that gets signed in 20 minutes, the invoice with a Stripe payment link, the client portal that makes you look like you have an operations team behind you.
+That's the role I want this software to play.
+You do the work.
+Kinako is the layer of polish that makes it land — the proposal that looks like it came from an established firm, the contract that gets signed in twenty minutes, the invoice with a Stripe payment link, the client portal that makes you look like you have an operations team behind you.
 The work is yours.
-The finish is kinako.
+The finish is Kinako.

 What's inside